akkeshavan/If-Loop-Less/README.md

 Today, it is the same case with IF Statements ( not IF expressions).
 1. if statements encourage creation of nested blocks  ( the famous ladder to hell)
 2. they encourage ad hoc extension of code within the statement blocks, where a fututed developer may add another 50 lines of  nested code.
 And as this continues, one gets a function that is 1000 lines code with if-elseif-else ladder to hell.
 Even today, in the age of advanced static code analysers, this is common where the code has evolvled over a few years and (mis)handled by several developers.
-3.The biggest objection however, is that if- elseif -else statements do notevalauet to expressions. so one cannot reason about them and hence formal proof of correctness are difficult, especially when used with mutable variables.
-There for functional languages like Scala and Erlang use if-expressions-- the evaluate to a value.
-Similary, Pattern matchers also use match/switch expresions ( even C# supports them now and they are cool).
+3.The biggest objection however, is that if- elseif -else statements do not evaluate to expressions. so one cannot reason about them and hence formal proof of correctness are difficult, especially when used with mutable variables.
+There for functional languages like Scala and Erlang that use if-expressions-- the evaluate to a value.
+Similary, Pattern matchers also use match/switch expressions ( even C# supports them now and they are cool).
 They can be reasoned about.

 There is NO reason to use them to write programs:
            Use : maps